rahulyhg/sunrise-sunset/readme.txt

 == Description ==

 This widget displays the sunrise and sunset times for Chicago, Los Angeles, and New York.
-You can set the location using via a drop down list.
+You can set the location using a drop down list.

 Please email me if you have any questions or requests: rexposadas@yahoo.com